 Altmetrics are also available from open access resources like the RMIT Research Repository

 The RMIT Research Repository displays altmetrics from Altmetric.com.
-This paper from the Repository below has a score of 174 mentions in the Altmetrics details.
+For example below is a paper from the Research Repository which receives an altmetrics score of 174 mentions.

 Figure: screenshot of RMIT Research Repository showing Altmetrics scores for an individual paper.